Working Americans Are Getting Less Sleep, Especially Those Who Save Our Lives

 But it was worse for police officers and health care workers.
 Around half of respondents in these professions reported not getting seven hours a night.
 For many, the norm was six or even just five hours.

 The researchers didn't examine why sleep time is dwindling.
-But Jagdish Khubchandani, professor of health science at Ball State University who headed the study, speculates one of the biggest reasons has to do with stress, which is on the rise among Americans.
+But Jagdish Khubchandani — professor of health science at Ball State University who headed the study — speculates one of the biggest reasons has to do with stress, which is on the rise among Americans.

 "If you are a police officer who just had a shooting encounter, it's hard for the brain to feel rested, and if that state is not achieved you don't sleep," he says.

-Detective Lieutenant John Foster, a 25-year veteran of the Ball State University police department says work-related stress interferes with police officers' lives every day.
-"I don't think it makes a difference whether they're a patrol officer or a detective, we certainly see some of the worst things that a person can imagine in this profession," he says.
+Detective Lt.
+John Foster, a 25-year veteran of the Ball State University police department, says work-related stress interferes with police officers' lives every day.
+"I don't think it makes a difference whether they're a patrol officer or a detective; we certainly see some of the worst things that a person can imagine in this profession," he says.

 And at night when he should be sleeping, "it just replays in your mind over and over again," he says.
 "I don't think there is any way for me to forget some of the things that I have seen."

-He reflects on moments he's witnessed, including suicides and emotional interactions with victims of crime.
-He says he felt, "just saddened for them — Maybe something was said that made me think I could have done something better to help somebody."
+He reflects on moments he's witnessed, including suicides and emotional interactions with victims of crimes.
+He says he felt "just saddened for them — maybe something was said that made me think I could have done something better to help somebody."

-Stress can be equally oppressive for healthcare workers.
-Dealing with severe illness and injury throughout the day, coping with life-and-death situations can make it challenging to let go at night.
-In the survey 45% of these workers reported getting less than seven hours sleep a night.
+Stress can be equally oppressive for health care workers.
+Dealing with severe illnesses and injuries throughout the day, coping with life-or-death situations, can make it challenging to let go at night.
+In the survey, 45% of these workers reported getting less than seven hours of sleep a night.

-"Often for doctors, they are always on call, it's a constant connection," says Khubchandani, which can make it nearly impossible to detach from the pressures of work.
+"Often for doctors, they are always on call, it's a constant connection," Khubchandani says, which can make it nearly impossible to detach from the pressures of work.

-For Americans overall sleep deprivation has been rising since at least the mid 1980s.
+For Americans overall, sleep deprivation has been rising since at least the mid-1980s.

 Optimal sleep for most people ranges between seven and nine hours a night.
 Less than optimal sleep puts people at increased risk for a number of severe physical and mental health problems, Khubchandani says.
-Sleepless individuals are more prone to obesity, heart disease, stroke, and diabetes as well as mental health problems like anxiety, unstable moods and even thoughts of suicide.
+Sleepless individuals are more prone to obesity, heart disease, stroke and diabetes, as well as mental health problems such as anxiety, unstable moods and even thoughts of suicide.

-Even in less stressful jobs than health care or public safety, anxiety about things like deadlines at work, pressure on the job or taking care of kids can take toll on sleep, according to clinical psychologist Todd Arnedt with the University of Michigan who specializes in treating patients with insomnia.
+Even in less stressful jobs than health care or public safety, anxiety about things such as deadlines at work, pressure on the job or taking care of kids can take a toll on sleep, according to University of Michigan clinical psychologist Todd Arnedt, who specializes in treating patients with insomnia.
 "Probably the most common thing I hear from people is that 'I'm not able to shut my mind down at night, my mind is running about what I've got to do the next day.' "

 Arnedt says he's seeing more and more people come in, complaining they can't get enough sleep.
 For many patients, he says, their fast-paced life just doesn't leave much room for sleep.